Course ReservesInformation for faculty and students

 Can I borrow materials on Course Reserves from the Library?

 Course materials have a checkout periods defined by professors.
-The loan periods can be no loan, overnight loan, 14 days or semester loan.
+The loan periods can be no loan, overnight loan, 7 days or 90 days loan.
 Overnight loan items may be taken two hours before closing time and are due within an hour after opening time the next day.

 My professor said that the assigned reading is on Reserve, but it is not showing in the Library catalog.
 What should I do?